Optimizing model-agnostic Random Subspace ensembles: Methods

-In order to estimate the effect of a change in the feature selection probabilities $\balpha$ without learning new models, we use the {\it importance sampling} approximations of the expectations.
+In order to estimate the effect of a change in the feature selection probabilities $\balpha$ without learning new models, we use the {\it importance sampling} approximation of the expectation.
 Given a new vector of feature selection probabilities $\bbeta \neq \balpha$, any expectation under $p(\bz \vert \bbeta)$ can be approximated through $p(\bz \vert \balpha)$.
 We have, for any input $\bx_i$: